-The goal of the Rome Hub project Climate Lab is to spread awareness among young people about the causes and effects of climate change and to convey the crucial message that individuals have the power to take action in their daily lives to reduce their impact on the environment.
-The project is mainly addressing secondary school children in Rome.
+To teach classes at high school to spread awareness among young people about the causes and effects of climate change and convey the message that individuals have the power to take action in their daily lives to reduce their impact on the environment

 The Climate Lab project was designed and piloted in 2019 and relaunched in 2020 at the Scientific Lyceum Isacco Newton in Rome, with the support of the principal and the teachers of the school and the European Space Agency (ESA).
 The course was composed of three interactive classroom lectures and an educational visit at ESA.
 The course was composed of:

 1) Interactive lectures on the Causes and Impacts of Climate Change